ualib/docs.ualib.org/src/Base/Functions/Transformers.lagda.rst

 ..
-FILE      : Base/Overture/Transformers.lagda.rst
+FILE      : Base/Functions/Transformers.lagda.rst
 ..
+AUTHOR    : William DeMeo
+..
 DATE      : 26 Jul 2021
 ..
-UPDATED   : 02 Jun 2022
+UPDATED   : 23 Jun 2022

-..
-COPYRIGHT : (c) 2022 Jacques Carette and William DeMeo
+.. highlight:: agda
+.. role:: code

-.. _type-transformers:
+.. _base-functions-type-transformers:

 Type Transformers
 ~~~~~~~~~~~~~~~~~

-This is the `Base.Overture.Transformers`_ module of the agda-algebras_ library.
+This is the `Base.Functions.Transformers`_ module of the agda-algebras_ library.
-Here we define functions for tanslating from one type to another.
+Here we define functions for translating from one type to another.

 ::

   {-# OPTIONS --without-K --exact-split --safe #-}

-  module Base.Overture.Transformers where
+  module Base.Functions.Transformers where

-  -- Imports from Agda and the Agda Standard Library
+  -- Imports from Agda and the Agda Standard Library -------------------------------
-  open import Agda.Primitive  using ( _⊔_ ; lsuc ; Level ) renaming ( Set to Type )
+  open import Agda.Primitive  using () renaming ( Set to Type )
   open import Data.Product    using ( _,_ ; _×_ )
   open import Data.Fin.Base   using ( Fin )
   open import Function.Base   using ( _∘_ ; id )
+  open import Level           using ( _⊔_ ; Level )

-  open import Relation.Binary.PropositionalEquality using ( _≡_ ; refl ; module ≡-Reasoning )
+  open import Relation.Binary.PropositionalEquality
+                              using ( _≡_ ; refl ; module ≡-Reasoning )

-  -- Imports from agda-algebras
+  -- Imports from agda-algebras ----------------------------------------------------
-  open import Base.Overture.Preliminaries using ( _≈_ )
+  open import Overture using ( _≈_ )

   private variable α β : Level

-.. _bijections-of-nondependent-function-types:
+.. _base-functions-bijections-of-nondependent-function-types:

 Bijections of nondependent function types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^